-- High quality teaching, differentiated for all pupils, is the first step in responding to pupils who have or may have a SEN. The quality of teaching is regularly reviewed through lesson observations and staff performance appraisals, and the impact on pupil progress reviewed each half term. - Staff receive regular training on how to support children with high incidence SEN, as well as additional training to address the needs of specific groups or individual pupils within the school.
+• High quality teaching, differentiated for all pupils, is the first step in responding to pupils who have or may have a SEN. The quality of teaching is regularly reviewed through lesson observations and staff performance appraisals, and the impact on pupil progress reviewed each half term.

-- Additional support or interventions may be put in place for children making slower than expected progress or who are underachieving before a SEN is formally identified. - Children with SEN are identified as early as possible using the approach above. - The school has access to a comprehensive range of external specialists who can offer additional support and advice, including health agencies and TESS support.
+- Staff receive regular training on how to support children with high incidence SEN, as well as additional training to address the needs of specific groups or individual pupils within the school. - Additional support or interventions may be put in place for children making slower than expected progress or who are underachieving before a SEN is formally identified. - Children with SEN are identified as early as possible using the approach above. - The school has access to a comprehensive range of external specialists who can offer additional support and advice, including health agencies and Forward Thinking Birmingham (supporting children's mental health)..
 We also employ a Music Therapist.
 Pupils and families are involved throughout the process.